Bali Botanical Garden In Bedugul, North Bali

 Other plants on display include big tree ferns that look straight out of Jurassic Park, a bamboo forest, and an entire section dedicated to cactuses.
 Sometimes they even have Rafflesia (giant corpse flowers) here!

 Lots of Bali locals come to the botanical garden for prewedding photos, picnics, walks, and fresh air.
-Since it’s about 5,000 feet above sea level, the temperatures here are 10-15 F cooler than other parts of Bali.
+Since it’s about 1,500 meters (5,000 feet) above sea level, the temperatures here are significantly cooler than other parts of Bali.

 On a clear day, you can see Lake Beratan from the park.
 There’s even a treetop experience with zip lines and tree houses, but we didn’t try this.